phazonoverload/phazonoverload/README.md

 ## I'm currently...

-- Learning to play 🎹 keyboard.
+- learning to play 🎹 keyboard,
-- Learning to speak 🗣️ German.
+- learning to speak 🗣️ German,
-- Spending time 🖌️ figure drawing.
+- spending time 🖌️ figure drawing,
-- 🧑‍🍳 Cooking for my friends and I.
+- 🧑‍🍳 cooking for my friends and I.

+## My username...

+is based on [Metroid Prime](https://metroid.fandom.com/wiki/Phazon_Overload) and sometimes shortened to `_phzn` on other platforms.